-Crimes at on-campus student housing facilities are also reported as a subset of oncampus crimes (34 CFR 668.41(a)).
-Missouri campus has on-campus student housing; Arizona campus does not have on-campus student housing.
-The HealthPoint distance site does not have on-campus student housing facilities.
+Crimes at on-campus student housing facilities are also reported as a subset of on-campus crimes (34 CFR 668.41(a)).
+The NWRPCA distance site does not have on-campus student housing.

 2. Noncampus

 Any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.